cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 -   `--rMax`, `--rMin`: manually restrict the range of signal strengths to consider.
 For Bayesian limits with MCMC, `rMax` a rule of thumb is that rMax should be 3-5 times the limit (a too small value of `rMax` will bias your limit towards low values, since you are restricting the integration range, while a too large value will bias you to higher limits)

 -   `--setParameters name=value[,name2=value2,...]` sets the starting values of the parameters, useful e.g. when generating toy MC or when also setting the parameters as fixed.
-This option supports the use of regexp via by replacing `name` with `rgx{some regular expression}`
+This option supports the use of regexp via by replacing `name` with `rgx{some regular expression}`.

 -   `--setParameterRanges name=min,max[:name2=min2,max2:...]` sets the ranges of the parameters (useful e.g. for scanning in MultiDimFit, or for Bayesian integration).
-This option supports the use of regexp via by replacing `name` with `rgx{some regular expression}`
+This option supports the use of regexp via by replacing `name` with `rgx{some regular expression}`.

 -   `--redefineSignalPOIs name[,name2,...]` redefines the set of parameters of interest.
     -   if the parameters where constant in the input workspace, they are re-defined to be floating.